ansible-collections/cloud-content-handbook/Proposals/scheduled_reminders_for_PR_review.md

 Scheduled reminders will aid the team in prioritizing review requests that demand attention.
 For pull requests, these reminders will dispatch a Slack message to the team channel, containing all open pull requests that the team need to review, at a designated time.

-For this process to function, the individual submitting the PR must either add additional team members individually or include the 'cloud-triage' team as reviewers.
+For this process to function, the individual submitting the PR must either add additional team members individually or include the 'ansible-collections/cloud' team as reviewers.

 ## Settings: